 I then connect the external hard drive to my desktop computer.
 Rather than using the command to Import Photos and Video, I use the Import from Another Catalog… functionality instead.

 This opens the Import from Catalog menu, which gives me multiple options including the option to import only selective files from the TEMP catalog.
 In my case, I always import the entire catalog contents since I never keep photos from any of my other trips in my TEMP catalog.

 I specify the folders I want to import and the destination on my desktop computer for new photos.

 And if you select Show Preview checkbox, you can import photos selectively.

 When I hit the import button, Lightroom not only brings the new photos to the Master Catalog but also the metadata, edits, tagging, previews and albums.

 When you use Import from Another Catalog functionality, Lightroom does not generate brand new previews.
 It only brings existing ones from another catalog.
-And in case, you need to build 1:1 previews you need to use command Library > Previews > Build 1:1 Previews.

 As I mentioned before, it takes time for Lightroom to generate Full Size Previews and Smart Previews at the same time.
 If I import 5,000 to 6,000 RAW photos in one setting, it might take hours.
 Normally, I start the import process in the evening and go to bed.
 By the next morning, everything is ready and I can start editing without wasting any time on organization (stacking, tagging) and culling.